MID-AIR: TWO NOVELLAS

 Critics re Mid-Air:

-Mid-Air” is yet another inventive excavation of the past, this one in the form of two novellas whose themes are family and class, one an account of patrician decline and the other a tale of rags to riches.
+“ ‘Mid-Air’ is yet another inventive excavation of the past, this one in the form of two novellas whose themes are family and class, one an account of patrician decline and the other a tale of rags to riches.
 Each is a minor masterpiece, and both gain resonance in juxtaposition with each other.
-Together they form a witty and moving portrait of American life going back a half-century or more....Ms.
-Shorr excels at capturing the arc of a relationship as well as of a life....Above all, both these fine novellas unfurl the kind of complicated family tapestries that every generation ends up weaving from money and love.
+Together they form a witty and moving portrait of American life going back a half-century or more.”

-In their section on Historical Fiction, Alida Becker praises Shorr's “eye for telling detail as she unreels the families’ varied experiences.
-And then there’s her insightful acknowledgment that those experiences are transformed as they sink in to the past, that their subtle shadings will inevitably be lost.”
+“What links the Perkinses and the Whites, apart from the fact that their trajectories are meeting “midair”?
+For starters, there’s Shorr’s eye for telling detail as she unreels the families’ varied experiences.
+And then there’s her insightful acknowledgment that those experiences are transformed as they sink into the past, that their subtle shadings will inevitably be lost.”

-“Shorr proves herself a literary mimic of the first order with these two pitch-perfect stories. . . .
-The author cleverly juxtaposes how one aspect of American society falls as another rises, and both novellas have a novellike density of detail and depth of characterization.
-Together, they offer rich rewards.”
+“Shorr proves herself a literary mimic of the first order with these two pitch-perfect stories. . . .”

 —Publishers Weekly, starred review

-“In style and substance, Shorr summons the works of Anne Tyler as she rejoices in her characters’ day-to-day experiences, dropping pearls of insight into crystalline vignettes.
-Her characters are more recognizable than remote, their struggles more mundane than mighty, evoking sympathy while challenging assumptions.
-The novella format can be a thorny one to embrace, either too short or too long.
-In Shorr’s hands, it is just right.”
+“In style and substance, Shorr summons the works of Anne Tyler as she rejoices in her characters’ day-to-day experiences, dropping pearls of insight into crystalline vignettes.”

 —Booklist, starred review